 Our operating results tend to vary seasonally.
-Historically, first quarter PC product sales are generally lower than fourth quarter sales and, with respect to our semi-custom SoC products for game consoles our sales pattern usually reflects higher sales in the second and third quarters compared to the first and fourth quarters.
+Historically, first quarter PC product sales have been generally lower than fourth quarter sales and, with respect to our semicustom SoC products for game consoles our sales pattern has reflected higher sales in the second and third quarters compared to the first and fourth quarters, although product transitions could impact these trends.